fampi/fampi/docs/PRD.md

 In the long run it should be possible to connect to other instances of Fampi, allowing users to share content with friends and family on other instances.

+This could be done through a federation system, where users can connect their accounts across different instances and share content seamlessly.
+This would require a robust API and authentication system to ensure secure connections between instances.

+Existing protocols like ActivityPub, the AT Protocol or OStatus could be explored for inspiration, but the implementation would need to be tailored to the specific needs of Fampi.
+The solution for Fampi should be simpler than these protocols, as there are no decentralized needs.

 ### Iteration 4 - Extensibility

 Extensibility in the form of plugins or modules to allow for future growth and customization.
 This could include features like food recipes, movie and tv-series watched, books read, or integration with other services.